Use the Load Configuration settings to specify how LoadNinja will simulate virtual users (VUs) in your load scenario.

 LoadNinja simulates each virtual user multiple times.
-If a virtual user completes its script, LoadNinja starts another instance of that virtual user running the same script.
-In LoadNinja, we use the term iteration to define a separate script within the whole load test.
+If a virtual user completes its test (UI or API), LoadNinja starts another instance of that virtual user running the same test.
+In LoadNinja, we use the term iteration to define a separate run of a “single-user” test within the whole load test.

 Duration Based and Iteration Based

-These settings specify how LoadNinja determines the test duration.
+These settings specify how LoadNinja determines the duration of a load test.

 During this period, LoadNinja simulates the number of concurrent virtual users requested by the Load Distribution setting.
-If some user completes its script, LoadNinja starts the next iteration of that virtual user.
+If some user completes its test, LoadNinja starts the next iteration of that virtual user.

 The number of iterations is not limited.
-If some virtual user is running when the Duration of Test period elapses, LoadNinja will not stop that user and will allow it to work to the end.
+If some virtual user is running when the Duration of Test period elapses, LoadNinja will stop that user.
+VU debugging will be stopped as well.

 The maximum allowed duration of your load test depends on your subscription plan.

-The duration of a load test should be longer than the duration of each of its scripts.
+The duration of a load test should be longer than the duration of each of UI or API test in it.

 The Ramp-up Time is not included in Duration of Test.
 The total run time of a test is a sum of the Ramp-up Time and Duration of Test values.